 Startup Weekend Anchorage

-2016 is a pivotal year for Alaskans… do we sit back and watch our economy sink after the loss of the oil revenue and the State spending of that income, OR, are you ready to Build the Alaska You Want?
 Join us for the next Startup Weekend in November.
-This follows a great event held in Fairbanks in September and our earlier January event in Anchorage.
-Startup Weekends have created businesses that continue to operation years later – and they connect the Arctic Innovation Competition to later events including a December Business Model Competition and the spring Launch Alaska pre-accelerator and then the main event – our second cohort of the Launch Alaska Accelerator program.
-You can start in the fall and follow this path to over $40,000 in funding and in one year go from and idea to an investable business.
+Startup Weekends have created businesses that continue to operation years later – and they connect the Arctic Innovation Competition to later events including a Business Plan Competition and the spring Launch Alaska pre-accelerator and then the main event – our next cohort of the Launch Alaska Accelerator program.
+You can start in the fall and follow this path to over $40,000 in funding and in one year go from an idea to an investable business.
 Join us for a weekend of fun, food and friends as you learn the tools of Lean Entrepreneurship and design a new business model that will be part of the future economy of Alaska.
 No experience necessary… you don’t even have to have an idea… just a passion for being creative, solving problems and being a part of the solution.
-Follow us on Facebook for updated information and register today to attend.
+Follow us on Facebook for updated information.

 The Innovation Summit is an annual event produced by the Juneau Economic Development Council to foster collaboration, productivity, and prosperity in our Alaska region.
 The Innovation Summit brings together hundreds of business owners, government employees, policymakers, NGO members and thought leaders to shape the economic future of Alaska.
 Our goal is that we come together across industries and sectors, learn from outside perspectives and engage and connect to develop strategies that work for our region

-Five startup companies have been accepted into the Launch : Alaska business accelerator.
-The first of its kind in the state, the accelerator is a cohort-based program to help high-growth businesses form and grow.
-From June 1 through August, 2016, participants relocated to Anchorage and received mentorship, business training, business services, and $25,000 in exchange for six percent ownership of their company.
-The program culminated in “Demo Day” on August 25, an event for start-ups to pitch their company to investors and the public.
-The next cohort of Launch Alaska starts in spring 2017.
+The Launch Alaska business accelerator, the first of its kind in the state, is a cohort-based program to help high-growth businesses form and grow.
+It’s an intensive, 120-day process for companies to improve their operations, identify their market and product fit, learn how to innovate and iterate quickly, and become investment ready, scaleable ventures.
+In the process, they form connections, get access to capital and mentors, and formulate and test their strategy in a supportive environment.
+From June through August, participants relocate to Anchorage and receive mentorship, business training, business services, and $25,000 in exchange for six percent ownership of their company.
+The program culminates in “Demo Day,” an event for start-ups to pitch their company to investors and the public.
+The next cohort of Launch Alaska starts in summer 2018

 1 Million Cups